About Us

 Who We Are

-img_0888Newton Friends Meeting is a Quaker community in Camden, New Jersey, dating from 1679.
+Newton Friends Meeting is a Quaker community in Camden, New Jersey, dating from 1679.
 The Meeting has a long tradition of service to the people of Camden.
-We are a small group that gathers for worship every Sunday.
+We are a small group that gathers for worship every first and third Sunday.
 Our property comprises most of a city block and supports two lush gardens and play space.

-Who Are the Quakers?
+Who are Quakers?

 Quakers are members of the Religious Society of Friends, a faith that emerged as a new Christian denomination in England during a period of religious turmoil in the mid-1600’s and is practiced today in a variety of forms around the world.
-“Quaker”and “Friend” mean the same thing.
+“Quaker” and “Friend” mean the same thing.

-The Society of Friends grew out of the mystical journey of the Englishman, George Fox, in seeking a way to serve God without the “steeplehouses” and the often abusive formal religious structure present in the mid-Seventeenth Century.
+The Society of Friends grew out of the mystical journey of the Englishman, George Fox, in seeking a way to serve God without the “steeple houses” and the often-abusive formal religious structure present in the mid-Seventeenth Century.
 His work came out of the same radical protestant movement that led to Cromwell’s toppling of the English monarchy, and also ultimately led to the Baptists, Separatists, and Puritan reformers in the Church of England.
 Worship is based on silent seeking for the Inner Light in a communal setting.
 Friends have no formal creed.
 In practice they have been notable for their stress on plain clothing, speech, and refusal to acknowledge rank.
 The basic unit of organization is local, the Monthly Meeting, which includes the monthly meeting for business where decisions are made by consensus – that is when no one remains strongly opposed.
 Groups of Monthly Meetings are organized into Quarterly Meetings (eg. Haddonfield, Burlington) which meet every three months; these in turn are organized into a Yearly Meeting which is the overall administrative and organizational unit for a large area (for example; Philadelphia, New York, Baltimore).
 Meetings such as ours, generally along the East Coast, are called Unprogrammed meetings reflecting the type of worship.
 In the course of western settlement, with great distances and resulting problems in corporate decision making, a type of Programmed Meeting developed with ministers and a more evangelical orientation.
 We continue our traditional testimonies of pacifism, social equality, integrity, and simplicity, which we interpret and express in a variety of ways, including stewardship of our planet.

 Quakers are not: Amish, Anabaptists, Shakers or Puritans–we come from a separate tradition than these other groups.